RobertScott479/purdue-milford/readme.md

 - POST /api/products/savecuts
 - GET  /api/qc/getCheckEvent
 - POST /api/qc/setCheckEvent
-- GET  /api/punches/load/{productionDate}/{shift}
+- GET  /api/punches/loadpunches?start=1747137600&stop=1747184400
-- POST /api/punches/save/{productionDate}/{shift}
+- POST /api/punches/savepunches?start=1747137600&stop=1747184400

-- GET  /api/qc/summary?start=1747137600&stop=1747184400/groupby=server,product,cutter *this endpoint is not defined yet*
+## DG Diffs
+- added punches table
+- cutters table: removed hiredate and category. added updatedBy, updatedAt
+- cuts table schema is the same.  qc station only expects AGrade and Downgrade cuts/codes.
+- stations table schema is the same.
+- users table is the same.
+- qc results: added aqlScore,aqlStandard and sampleCount.  sample count is keyed-in by the checker.

 ### Notes:

-- This app pulls data from a database depending on the timeframe option selected.
+- this app pulls data from a database depending on the timeframe option selected.
-- To start in demo mode append "/demo" to the URI.
+- to start in demo mode append "/demo" to the URI.
-- Demo mode trimline only has data for *will add later*
+- demo mode trimline only has data for *will add later*
 - light and dark mode themes available
 - demo login username,password: admin,weightech
+- reports and setup(cuts,cutters,punches) are centralize on dbserver.
+- qc station operation is all local, including calls to loademployees, loadcuts, getcheckEvent and saveCheckEvent.
+- qc Teguar will need to store a local copy of cuts and employees tables in case the network is down and a call to the dbserver cant be made.